lodenrogue/chat-client/README.md

 ## Intel Mac

-If you're on intel mac you'll need to use the requirements_intel.txt and client_intel.py instead
+If you're on an Intel mac you'll need to use the requirements_intel.txt and client_intel.py instead